-Posting an item to Moodle does not exempt an instructor from copyright regulations.
+Posting an item to Canvas does not exempt an instructor from copyright regulations.
 Therefore, instructors are encouraged to consult these guidelines.
 In order of preference, these include:

 Note that to ensure access by off-campus users, all persistent links should include proxy information in the first segment of the URL:

-For example, if you wanted to link to the following persistent URL (noted in bold) in Moodle, then it should look like this:
+For example, if you wanted to link to the following persistent URL (noted in bold) in Canvas, then it should look like this: